-This committee advises the SPC transportation on planning and provides a citizen's view on transportation decisionmaking.
-Members are selected to represent a cross-section of the State in of geography, terms population, cultural values, and transportation needs.
-The TAC reviews and provides input into the transportation planning documents that are the responsibility of the SPC acting in its role as the MPO, notably the State Guide Plan for long-range ground transportation including bicycle, freight, transit, and water borne transportation and the State Transportation Improvement Program (STIP).
+This committee advises the SPC on transportation planning and provides a citizen's view on transportation decision-making.
+Members are selected to represent a cross-section of the State in terms of geography, population, cultural values, and transportation needs.
+The TAC reviews and provides input into the transportation planning documents that are the responsibility of the SPC, acting in its role as the MPO, notably the State Guide Plan for long-range ground transportation including bicycle, freight, transit, and water borne transportation and the State Transportation Improvement Program (STIP).